hunter-teacher-cert/unit_plan-int-math-pi/README.md

 ### Assessments

 This unit is project based, and the project and associated material will form the basis of all formal assessment.
-* Project Instructions
+* Project instructions
-* Project Rubic
+* Project rubic
 * Example of a student group project proposal
+* Example of a student group time tracking form
 * Example code solution
 * Self/Group evaluation form